pulp/pulpcore/docs/contributing/tests.rst

 Functional tests verify a specific feature.
 In general functional tests tend to answer the question "As an user can I do this?"

-Functional tests for Pulp are written using `Pulp Smash`_ .
-Pulp smash is a test toolkit written to ease the testing of Pulp.

 It is highly encouraged to accompany new features with functional tests in `pulpcore/functional
 <https://github.com/pulp/pulpcore/tree/master/pulpcore/tests/functional>`_.